OOGGZZII/plamnt/APImitcsinaltam.md

 }
 ```
 #### Explanation:
-- fillable: Specifies which fields are mass-assignable (to prevent mass-assignment vulnerabilities).
+- **fillable**: Specifies which fields are mass-assignable (to prevent mass-assignment vulnerabilities).
 Here, we added username, email, password, city, birthdate, role_id, and active.
-- hidden: Password and the remember_token are hidden by default when the User model is returned (e.g., in an API response).
+- **hidden**: Password and the remember_token are hidden by default when the User model is returned (e.g., in an API response).
-- dates: Specifies that birthdate should be treated as a Carbon date instance.
+- **dates**: Specifies that birthdate should be treated as a Carbon date instance.
-- Relationship: We've added a role() method, which defines the relationship between the User model and the Role model (which you’ll create for the roles table).
+- **Relationship**: We've added a role() method, which defines the relationship between the User model and the Role model (which you’ll create for the roles table).

 ### Create a *Migration* for User Table